12 Egg Omelette for a Party

 Now for the toppings!
 You could add anything that would be good in an omelet, but use restraint!
 Too many fillings and you’ll have trouble rolling this bad boy.

-Bake the party omelet for another five minutes just to warm the fillings and melt the cheese.
+Bake the party omelette for another five minutes just to warm the fillings and melt the cheese.

 Now for the tricky part: removing the omelet!
 Use a thin spatula or knife to work around the edges, separating the omelet.

 Then use the parchment paper to roll the omelet over on itself!
-You can peel the parchment paper off as you roll, leaving you with a really clean omelet.
+You can peel the parchment paper off as you roll, leaving you with a really clean omelette.